Starcounter/Docs/guides/database/relations/README.md

 Using Starcounter we recommend that you model a one-to-many relation as in a relational database, i.e. an object reference in the second entity/class, but also add a property (or method) in the first entity/class that returns a collection of object references.
 In this way you both support the relational model and the typical object oriented implementation at the same time.

-In the code example below there is a one-to-many relation between the entities/classes <code>Department</code> and <code>Employee</code> regarding employment.
-This one-to-many relation is stored in the object references <code>Department</code> in the entity/class <code>Employee</code>.
+In the code example below there is a one-to-many relation between the entities/classes `Department` and `Employee` regarding employment.
+This one-to-many relation is stored in the object references `Department` in the entity/class `Employee`.

 ```cs
 [Database]